wnpld/Dewey-200-Converter-Perl/README.md

 This Perl script is intended to be used in a web page context and there are sample PHP files to demonstrate that.

-This code has been developed by the Winnetka-Northfield Public Library District On GitHub this organization is represented by @wnpld Pull requests will be reviewed by @wnpld
+This code has been developed by the Winnetka-Northfield Public Library District.

+On GitHub this organization is represented by @wnpld

+Pull requests will be reviewed by @wnpld
 *	@wnpld